Experienced Legal Defense You Can Trust - Protect Your Future Today

 Plea Deals

 It's common for cases to be resolved outside of court.
 A plea deal allows the defendant to admit guilt to one or more charges without having to go through the trial process.
-In fact, your criminal defense attorney Near Me York, SC, and the prosecutor of your case work together to reach a mutually agreeable deal, to avoid the risks and unpredictability of a trial.
+In fact, your criminal defense attorney in York, SC, and the prosecutor of your case work together to reach a mutually agreeable deal, to avoid the risks and unpredictability of a trial.
 By taking a plea deal, you may receive a reduced sentence and avoid the stress of a full-blown legal battle.

 Misdemeanor vs. Felony Cases in South Carolina